blackberry/BES10-WebWorks/ECL/README.md

 ## Description

-NEW - Now with compression!
+NEW!!!
+Now has integrated compression routines.
 Compress your payload using LZMA and break past the 8K limit for your contacts!

 The Emergency Contact List (ECL) Application stores and displays the